-The NHMRC is committed to ensuring that individuals and licence holder organisations comply with both the Research Involving Human Embryos Act 2002 (RIHE Act) and the Prohibition of Human Cloning for Reproduction Act 2002.
+The NHMRC is committed to ensuring that individuals and licence holder organisations comply with both the RIHE Act and the PHCR Act.
 The legislation establishes a Monitoring and Compliance Framework, which involves the appointment of inspectors and the conduct of a range of monitoring and compliance activities.
 Further information about the Monitoring and Compliance Framework can be found on the NHMRC website at www.nhmrc.gov.au.